Life is too short for complicated manuals – A smart orchestration user story

-Together with partners such as DVM IoT Solutions or Bougyues E&S InTec AG we have worked on what we call smart orchestration, a new home orchestration experience founded on a needs-driven platform.
+Together with partners such as Bougyues E&S InTec AG we have developed the concept smart orchestration, a new home orchestration experience founded on a needs-driven platform.
 Have a look at the video or meet John and his hearing impaired son in the below text and see for yourself:

 The need to pivot from Home Automation to Intelligent Living